SanjanaSB/langchain-chatbot-ollama/README.md

-# LangChain Chatbot with Ollama and Gemma3n
+# LangChain Chatbot with Ollama, Gemma3n and LangSmith

 This project is a chatbot built using the LangChain framework.
 It uses Ollama to run the Gemma3n large language model locally on your system.